hqywork/EntityFramework.wiki.Chinesize/What-is-EF7-all-about.md

 ## Trying it out

 The best way to try out EF7 is to make use of our nightly builds.
-You can find information on nightly builds, as well as some getting started examples, on our [Getting Started with Nightly Builds](https://github.com/aspnet/EntityFramework/wiki/Getting-Started-with-Nightly-Builds) page.
+You can find information on nightly builds, as well as some getting started examples, on our [Getting Started with EF7](http://ef.readthedocs.org/) page.

 As you try out EF7 please bear in mind that this is a very early stage in the development of the new EF codebase and there are many features that are partially implemented or not yet available.